 How to set up the calendar feeds:

-- Once you click the link you will see the text can be copied. (command+C on Mac, control+C on Windows)
+- Click one of the links and the text will be available to copy (command+C on Mac, control+C on Windows).

 - At the bottom of this dialogue box select either:

 - “View recipes at meal times.
 (Breakfast) 7am, (Lunch) 12pm, (Supper) 6pm.
 (Snacks) All day.”

 - After you have copied the link and selected your options, click the Save Settings button.